rpaperez/PalmPlanner/README.md

 ``Visalize the design``: button to update the design based on the entered arguments.

 ``DELETED SELECTED POINTS``: button to delete the points selected when clicking on the plot, or selected with the lasso/box tool.
 The selected points are listed in the ``SELECTION`` tab.
 You can remove all the point selected by clicking on the ``RESET DATA`` button.
 It is possible that you need to reset twice for deleting all the point.
-Also you need to unselect the last points saved by double clicking and/or using the lasso on empty region of the plot.
+Also you need to unselect the last points saved by double clicking and/or using the lasso on empty region of the plot.If a mis-click occurs while removing or replacing points, only a reset of the app will restore all the points.
-NB: Removed points at the end when all the oil plam and intercrops have been designed.
-You can select only the points of a particular species by double-clicking on the legend.

 ## Notes {#notes}
-The desity should be update when you remove plants.
+- The density should be update when you remove plants.
 If not you may reset of the app.
-If a mis-click occurs while removing or replacing points, only a reset of the app will restore all the points.
+- You can click on legend to remove one species for the visualization.
+A double-click allows the visualization of one species
+- It is easier to remove points at the end when all the oil plam and intercrops have been designed.
+You can select only the points of a particular species by double-clicking on the legend.